18F/handbook/_pages/performance-management/mid-year.md

 ## Union requirements for mid year performance reviews

   * **AFGE Union members:** a rating is required for each critical element of the performance plan and you must also inform the employee whether his/her overall performance to date remains consistent with the summary rating received on the last annual rating of record.
   * **NFFE Union members:** a rating is NOT required for each critical element but you must inform the employee whether his/her overall performance to date remains consistent with the summary rating received on the last annual rating of record.
-It is recommended that manager comments are documented in the GSA Elements Summary section.
+It is recommended that manager comments are documented in the GSA Elements Summary section in HR Links.
   * **Non-union employees:** a rating and/or comments is not required.

 --------------------------------------------------------------------------------